Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Double copy and generalizations

 where $h_{\mu\nu}$, $B_{\mu\nu}$, and $\varphi$ are the graviton, Kalb--Ramond 2-form, and dilaton, respectively.
 The full set of diffeomorphism and 2-form gauge symmetry ghosts and anti-ghosts of $\caN=0$ supergravity is collectively denoted by $X$.
 Furthermore, $Y^{m}$ correspond to the bosonic and ghost strictification auxiliary fields~\cite{Borsten:2021hua}.

 The double-copied BRST action is

-and we note that the metric and the kinematic structure constants are indeed double copied.
+and we note that the metric and the kinematic structure constants are indeed double-copied.
 Similarly, the double-copied BRST operator reads as

 We claim that the double copy BRST action~\eqref{eq:DCL} and BRST operator~\eqref{eq:DCQ_YM} constitute a well-defined perturbative BRST quantization,\footnote{Note that this does not mean that the double-copied ${Q}^\text{DC}_\text{BRST}$ is non-anomalous.
 As we note later, ${Q}^\text{DC}_\text{BRST}$ might differ from a canonically obtained BRST operator $Q^{\caN=0}_\text{BRST}$ by a trivial symmetry which may be anomalous.} quantum equivalent to the canonical BRST quantization of $\caN=0$ supergravity.
 The latter is described in detail in~\cite{Borsten:2020zgj,Borsten:2021hua}, see also~\cite{Borsten:2020xbt}.
-Concretely: \begin{enumerate}[(i)]\itemsep-2pt \item We have ${Q}^\text{DC}_\text{BRST}{S}^\text{DC}_\text{BRST}=0$ up to a total derivative, as well as $({Q}^\text{DC}_\text{BRST})^2=0$ up to exact operator identities; we can trivially reintroduce Nakanishi--Lautrup fields to ensure $({Q}^\text{DC}_\text{BRST})^2=0$ if desired.
-This follows from loop-level CK duality of Yang--Mills theory\footnote{The additional weak condition that ${Q}_\text{BRST}^2\phi$ for any field $\phi$ and ${Q}_\text{BRST}S$ are proportional to the generic algebraic relations are satisfied for Yang--Mills theory.}, as explained in \cref{ssec:BRST_double_copy}.
-Moreover, the linear parts of ${Q}^\text{DC}_\text{BRST}$ indeed agree with the expected form of the BRST operator of $\caN=0$ supergravity, as is evident from the explicit form given in~\cite{Borsten:2021hua}. \item There exist a gauge and a field redefinition such that after putting the auxiliary fields $Y^{m}$ to zero, the kinetic terms agree~\cite{Borsten:2021hua},
+Concretely: \begin{enumerate}[label=(\roman*)]\itemsep-2pt \item We have ${Q}^\text{DC}_\text{BRST}{S}^\text{DC}_\text{BRST}=0$ up to a total derivative, as well as $({Q}^\text{DC}_\text{BRST})^2=0$ up to exact operator identities; we can trivially reintroduce Nakanishi--Lautrup fields to ensure $({Q}^\text{DC}_\text{BRST})^2=0$ if desired.
+This follows from the CK-dual Yang--Mills BRST action\footnote{The additional weak condition that ${Q}_\text{BRST}^2\phi$ for any field $\phi$ and ${Q}_\text{BRST}S$ are proportional to the generic algebraic relations are satisfied for Yang--Mills theory.}, as explained in \cref{ssec:BRST_double_copy}.
+Moreover, the linear parts of ${Q}^\text{DC}_\text{BRST}$ indeed agree with the expected form of the BRST operator of $\caN=0$ supergravity, as is evident from the explicit form given in~\cite{Borsten:2021hua}. \item There is a gauge and a field redefinition such that, after putting the auxiliary fields $Y^{m}$ to zero, the kinetic terms agree~\cite{Borsten:2021hua},